-This series’ previous blog post looked at how disruptions in the education value chain are deepening skill gap crisis and talent availability.
+This series’ previous blog post looked at how disruptions in the education value chain are deepening a skill-gap crisis and talent availability.
 The accelerated demand for digital transformation across industries is also an area of concern as there is a shortage in skill sets in emerging and high-demand fields.

 Future of workforce composition and today’s skill mismatch across industries